Shin1203/Unit2--comsci-shin/README.md

 1 LCD monitor
 Buzzers

+**The USER**
+Does not know how to read morse/binary,because of this has to be provided with a user manual that has a descript on how to read the morse/binary that is transmitted by our circuit.
+The usage of the two buttons and overall functionality must be easily described in the manual.
+The lcd should provide the user with ease of use, and should not be overtly complex.

 **Conditions and problems**
 -How to dissplay mssg in English?
 -How to switch between input (Rx) and sending (7x)